based on Reviews

 • Sick

-• Needs according to age, gender, physical performance
+• Needs based on age, gender, and physical performance

 • Reduced intake

-The DGE explains the “average lifestyle” with regard to nutrition as follows:
+The German Nutrition Society (DGE) explains the "average lifestyle" with regard to nutrition as follows:

-• “5x fruit and vegetables a day, including 3 portions of 375g vegetables and 2 portions of 250-300g fruit – preferably fresh!”
+• “5x daily fruit and vegetables, including 3 portions with 375g of vegetables and 2 portions with 250-300g of fruit – preferably fresh!”

-• “For people at risk, a targeted intake of dietary supplements can be useful, z.B. for smokers, pregnant women, those on a weight-loss diet, the elderly, and those with gastrointestinal diseases.”
+• “For at-risk individuals, targeted intake of dietary supplements may be beneficial, z.B. in smokers, pregnant women, those on a weight-loss diet, seniors, and those with gastrointestinal diseases.”

-It's already clear that the reference values determined in this way can hardly be universally valid.
-For example, who is free from stress, environmental toxins, everyday drugs, etc.?
+It is already clear that the reference values determined in this way can hardly be universally valid.
+For example, who is free from burdens such as stress, environmental toxins, everyday drugs, etc.?
 Who is completely "healthy"?
-And we don't even have to consider serious illnesses here – even a malabsorption disorder in the intestines ensures that only a fraction of the nutrients actually reaches the cells.
-Even often undetected "silent inflammation" (chronic inflammation), e.g.,due to autoimmune diseases, for example, lead to an increased need for micronutrients.
+And one doesn't even have to think about serious illnesses here – even a malabsorption disorder in the intestine means that only a fraction of the ingested nutrients actually reach the cells.
+Often undetected "silent inflammation" (chronic inflammation), for example, also plays a role.Autoimmune diseases, for example, lead to an increased need for micronutrients.

-The undisputedly increased need for older people, athletes, etc. is also ignored.
-Furthermore, it assumes a normal/healthy, balanced diet, which is often impossible for most people to achieve in their daily lives.
+The undeniably increased needs of elderly people, athletes, etc., are ignored.
+Furthermore, the assumption is that of a normal/healthy, balanced diet, which is often difficult for most people to achieve in their daily lives.

-It must also be emphasized that the objective when setting reference values is always to avoid deficiency symptoms.
-D.h. the purely preventative idea.
-It thus becomes clear that, logically speaking, the therapeutic use of micronutrients or the replenishment of depleted nutrient stores must always be accompanied by a dosage above the established reference values.
+It must also be emphasized that the objective when setting reference values is always only the avoidance of deficiency symptoms.
+D.hThe purely preventive aspect.
+Thus, it becomes clear that, logically speaking, the therapeutic use of micronutrients or the replenishment of low nutrient stores must always involve a dosage above the established reference values.

 // All official recommendations for daily nutrient intake refer to healthy, normal individuals without risk factors and with full micronutrient stores! //